 Surveys suffer missing data in many ways.
 When participants refuse to answer the entire survey or parts of it; do not know the answer to, or accidentally skip an item.
 Some survey researchers even design the study so that some questions are asked of only a subset of participants.

 Experimental studies have missing data when a researcher is simply unable to collect an observation.
 Bad weather conditions may render observation impossible in field experiments.
 A researcher becomes sick or equipment fails.
 Data may be missing in any type of study due to accidental or data entry error.
 A researcher drops a tray of test tubes.
 A data file becomes corrupt.

 Most researchers are very familiar with one (or more) of these situations.

-Missing data are problematic because most statistical procedures require a value for each variable.
+Missing data cause problems because most statistical procedures require a value for each variable.
 When a data set is incomplete, the data analyst has to decide how to deal with it.

-The most common decision is to use complete case analysis (also called listwise deletion)–analyzing only the cases with complete data.
+The most common decision is to use complete case analysis (also called listwise deletion).
+This means analyzing only the cases with complete data.
 Individuals with data missing on any variables are dropped from the analysis.

 It has advantages–it is easy to use, is very simple, and is the default in most statistical packages.
 But it has limitations.

 It can substantially lower the sample size, leading to a severe lack of power.
 This is especially true if there are many variables involved in the analysis, each with data missing for a few cases.

 Possibly worse, it can also lead to biased results, depending on why and in which patterns the data are missing.